ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 Only when your private key "fits" the public key, can you be granted access.

 We will be showing you how to do this in your computers [terminal](#terminal).
-Alteranate instructions using a graphical user interface (GUI) can be found [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).
+Alternatively, instructions using a graphical user interface (GUI) can be found [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).

 To create the key pair run the following command on your computer ([terminal](#terminal)):